Andrew Maatla Motsomi: Career

-In 2016, the President of Botswana at the time, Ian Khama, appointed Motsomi as Deputy Governor of the Bank of Botswana, effective 1 February 2016.
+In 2016, then president of Botswana, Ian Khama, appointed Motsomi as deputy governor of the Bank of Botswana, effective 1 February 2016.
 While at the bank, he represented Botswana regionally as the chairman of the Botswana Institute for Development Policy Analysis.
 He also worked on attachment at the International Monetary Fund on behalf of Botswana.
 His tenure at Bank of Botswana exceeded 35 years of service.

-Motsomi took over the helm of Debswana from Lynette Armstrong, the substantive chief financial officer (CFO) at the company, who served as the CEO of the company in acting capacity between August 2019 until May 2022.
+Motsomi took over the helm of Debswana from Lynette Armstrong, the substantive chief financial officer (CFO) at the company, who served as the CEO of the company in acting capacity between August 2019 and May 2022.